-I have sensitive skin, psoriasis, asparagus veins, you name it.
-Pregnancy has bought all this stuff out tenfold. so, I very wisely did a spot test on my arm by applying this rose smelling/burning sweat cream and waited the 5 minutes, wiped it off with a sponge and OH MY LORD, hair was gone.
+I have sensitive skin, psoriasis, asparagus veins – you name it.
+Pregnancy has brought all of this stuff out tenfold. so, I very wisely did a spot test on my arm by applying this rose smelling/burning sweat cream and waited the 5 minutes, wiped it off with a sponge and OH MY LORD, the hair was gone.
 Tiny black spider hair looking things all over the sponge and I was smooth as a baby’s butt.
-No pain but allota gain.
+No pain, but a lot of gain.

 I have no time for rules, so I lathered this stuff all over my body.
-Little bit under the arms, bit on my legs, some on my chin, little bit on the bikini line, okay a lot on the bikini line… I was ready to come out looking like Mr. Bigglesworth.
+Little bit under the arms, bit on my legs, some on my chin, little bit on the bikini line – okay, a lot on the bikini line.
+I was ready to come out looking like Mr. Bigglesworth.
 The packet said it was fine for the bikini line, just avoid the anus… which is fine, no one will be examining the chocolate starfish.
-We gewd.
+We good.